All the Greatest Hits (McFly album)

-All the Greatest Hits, is the first compilation album released by British band McFly.
+All the Greatest Hits is the first compilation album by English pop rock band McFly.
 Released on 5 November 2007, two editions of the album were available, one including fourteen tracks, featuring a selection of the group's best singles, and one including twenty-two tracks, including all of the group's singles, plus a couple of B-sides and remixes.
 There are also three new songs featured on the album: "The Heart Never Lies", "Don't Wake Me Up", and "The Way You Make Me Feel".

-The album was certified as Gold in the UK, and has sold over 500,000 copies worldwide.
-McFly revealed in the compilation's booklet that it wasn't their idea to release a Greatest Hits album, and that they are still not keen on the idea.
+The album was certified Gold in the UK and has sold over 500,000 copies worldwide.
+McFly revealed in the compilation's booklet that it wasn't their idea to release a Greatest Hits album, and that they were still not keen on the idea.